Dundalk F.C.: Records

 The record for the most appearances in all competitions is currently held by Tommy McConville, who appeared in 580 matches in two stints at the club between 1964 and 1986.
-A number of players have won five league titles—Martin Lawlor being the first to reach the mark.
-Joey Donnelly is the top goalscorer with 142 goals in all competitions.
-Five other players—Eddie Carroll, Joe Martin, Jimmy Hasty, Paddy Turner, and Patrick Hoban—have also scored 100 goals or more.
+Several players have won five league titles—Martin Lawlor being the first to reach the mark.
+Patrick Hoban is the club's leading goalscorer in all competitions.
+Five other players—Joey Donnelly, Eddie Carroll, Joe Martin, Jimmy Hasty, and Paddy Turner—have also scored 100 goals or more.
 Hoban broke Donnelly's club record for league goals during the 2019 season and subsequently became the first Dundalk player to score 100 league goals for the club during the 2022 season.
+He then broke Donnelly's record for goals in all competitions during the 2023 season and finished his Dundalk career in 2023 with 150 goals.

-Bob Egan became the first Dundalk player to win an international cap on 20 April 1929, when he represented Ireland in a 4–0 defeat of Belgium.
+Bob Egan became the first Dundalk player to win an international cap on 20 April 1929, when he represented Ireland in a 4–0 victory over Belgium.
 The player who has won the most caps while at the club is Billy O'Neill, who won 11 caps for Ireland—his international career being cut short at the age of 23 by the outbreak of World War II.
 Mick Fairclough was the most recently capped player, earning two caps in May 1982.
-In 2021, Raivis Jurkovskis and Sonni Nattestad became the first Dundalk players to be capped for a country other than Ireland while at the club.
+In 2021, Raivis Jurkovskis became the first Dundalk player to be capped for a country other than Ireland while at the club.

 Dundalk's record win is an 11–0 victory over Athlone Town in the 2020 FAI Cup.
 The record league win is 9–0, achieved against Jacobs in 1932, and again against Shelbourne in 1980.
 The biggest victory in a European match is 4–0, achieved with home wins against Fram Reykjavík in the 1981–82 European Cup Winners' Cup, and Newtown in the 2021–22 UEFA Europa Conference League.

 The record home attendance is 30,417 v Legia Warsaw in the Aviva Stadium, Dublin for the Champions League play-off round in 2016.